shaunlebron/history-of-lisp-parens/psl-fedit-documtentation.md

 # Portable Standard Lisp fedit documentation

-*NOTE*: This was scanned an optical-character-recognitioned on 20170628 from pages 11 to 16 of the **Cambridge Lisp Reference Manual** published by Acorn Computers Ltd in 1985; ISBN 0 907876 42 0.
+*NOTE*: This was scanned and optical-character-recognitioned on 20170628 from pages 11 to 16 of the **Cambridge Lisp Reference Manual** published by Acorn Computers Ltd in 1985; ISBN 0 907876 42 0.

 This edition refers to the National Semiconductor 32000 port of Acorn Cambridge Lisp, but the later ARM port had the same features.
 I do not know for certain that Portable Standard Lisp on other platforms had **fedit**/**sedit**, but I believe that they did because my understanding is that Cambridge Lisp was a fairly straight port of Portable Standard Lisp to the Acorn Cambridge Workstation (National Semiconductor 32016) and Archimedes (ARM) architectures.
 Similarly, as my understanding is that Portable Standard Lisp is just Standard Lisp with a Lisp-to-C compiler, I believe that **fedit**/**sedit** were inherited from Standard Lisp.

 ## 2.2 The LISP Editor